 Thomas Tripolini, Gamma Meccanica

-A CFD simulation of a Melting Furnace For Rock Wool Production Lines is presented in the current paper.
+A CFD simulation of a Melting Furnace For stone Wool Production Lines is presented in the current paper.
 The simulation is performed using the software ANSYS FLUENT® R1-2019.
 Simulation of a Melting Furnace is a complex multiphysic simulation that involves different physical areas (fluid dynamic, heat transfer and electromagnetism).
 According with the customer Gamma Meccanica S.p.A., a parametric geometry of the furnace is realized, in order to study a possible improvement of the electrodes configuration, in term of dimension and position.
-The paper describes the selected models, that are included in ANSYS FLUENT® by default, to simulate the electrical fields in conjunction with the melting process of the rock wool (due to the joule effect).
-The outcome of these simulations are the characterization of temperature distribution inside the molten rock in function of the defined parameters and the evaluation of heat losses from the molten rock to the external environment.
+The paper describes the selected models, that are included in ANSYS FLUENT® by default, to simulate the electrical fields in conjunction with the melting process of the stone wool (due to the joule effect).
+The outcome of these simulations are the characterization of temperature distribution inside the molten stone in function of the defined parameters and the evaluation of heat losses from the molten stone to the external environment.
 Suitable hypothesis are used in these work to achieve a reasonable computational time.
 The presented simulations are current used by the customer Gamma Meccanica S.p.A. to improve the design of the future furnace.

 15.50 - 16.20

 Virtual prototyping for design by analysis of ITER systems